Degrees and Certifications:

 Mrs. Kristen Herrett

-My name is Kristen Herrett and I am an Exceptional Children Teacher for 7th grade resource ELA and Math, 5th grade resource science, and 5th and 6th grade ELA EC co-teacher.
+My name is Kristen Herrett and I am an Exceptional Children Teacher for 6th Grade Co-Teaching for ELA with Mrs. Miller and the 5th, 6th, and 8th grade math resource teacher.
 Or as some of your children may tell you, I'm "the teacher with all the Avengers stuff."

 I was born in New Jersey and was raised in Raleigh, NC where I lived until I graduated high school.
 I then moved to Wilmington where I attended UNCW.

 After graduation I married my husband, who is the Mr. Herrett who teaches Foods I and Foods II at Dixon High School.
-We lived for 13 years in Brunswick County where we welcomed our three children before moving to Sneads Ferry four years ago.
+We lived for 13 years in Brunswick County where we welcomed our three children before moving to Sneads Ferry five years ago.
 We are a Bulldog family with my children attending the Dixon schools, all three are DES grads, two are current DMS studetns, and one is a freshman at DHS.

-This is my third year at DMS.
+This is my fourth year at DMS.
 I love working with children and to my surprise, middle school has been the best age group I have ever worked with.